 One indicator of the cooling efficiency is the coolant temperature in between the inlet and the outlet.

-The coolant temperature help to evaluate the cooling design.
-It also help to estimate the number of bridges between cooling channels.
+The coolant temperature helps to evaluate the cooling design.
+It also helps to estimate the number of bridges between cooling channels.

 Higher flow rates, larger diameters and/or shorter cooling channels help to reduce the coolant temperature.